-G. Grande Fondazione Policlinico Universitario “A. Gemelli” IRCCS Rome Italy
+Giuseppe Grande Division of Endocrinology Fondazione Policlinico Universitario “A. Gemelli” IRCCS Rome (Italy)

 Dr Giuseppe Grande is MD, Endocrinologist and Ph.D. in “Sciences of nutrition, metabolism, aging and gender disease”.
 He has attended the 2nd level master in “Andrology and Reproductive Medicine” and the post-graduate courses in "Reproductive andrology", "Andrology and Reproductive Medicine" and in "New technologies in molecular medicine”.
 Dr. Grande works at the Fondazione Policlinico “A. Gemelli” IRCCS, Rome at the International Scientific Institute (ISI) for the study of human fertility and infertility.
 He is author of 27 scientific papers in peer-reviewed international journals.
 His research activity is focused in studying the translational applications of clinical proteomics in endocrinology and in reproduction.

-Dr. Qinlu Lin obtained his Ph.D. degree (in 2002) in Food Science from Hunan Agricultural University and then undertook postdoctoral fellowships at South China University of Technology (2003-2005).
-He also studied at Lund University in Sweden as a visiting scholar (1999-2000).
-Currently, he is a full Professor and Dean of the School of Food Science and Engineering of Center South University of Forestry and Technology.
+Dr. Qinlu Lin obtained his Ph.D. degree in 2002 in Food Science from Hunan Agricultural University and then undertook postdoctoral fellowships from the South China University of Technology (2003-2005).
+He also studied from the Lund University in Sweden as a visiting scholar (1999-2000).
+Currently, he is a full professor and Dean of the School of Food Science and Engineering of Center South University of Forestry and Technology.
 He is also the Director of National Engineering Laboratory for Rice and By-product Process.
 He is experienced in Food Science, Protein Chemistry and Molecular Nutrition.
 Notably, Dr. Lin has authored more than 300 articles, having over 1000 total citations.
 In addition, he holds more than 30 patents and has published five academic monographs.

 Prof. Ben M. Dunn Department of Biochemistry and Molecular Biology University of Florida College of Medicine Gainesville, FL (USA) Email: firstname.lastname@example.org Biography